 When you're on the eve of the release of two new major consoles, the last thing you want to hear is that the title which earned your pre-order has been pushed back.
 But this week brought the disappointment in spades.
 First, Ubisoft announced that Watch Dogs will be delayed until Spring 2014.
-Then, Ubisoft said that The Crew will now launch for
+Then, Ubisoft said that The Crew will now launch for Xbox One and PS4 during the 2014-2015 fiscal year.
+That's ages away.

 As Patrick Goss says, these delays are a real kick in the gut for next-gen consoles.
 These were system-selling titles for a lot of people, and the launch lineups are looking a little too dependent on big franchise sequels right now.
 Fingers crossed that Zumba Fitness: Party World doesn't go the same way.